 Why do I bore you with all those details?
 Well, mainly because I do not want anyone under the misconception that I sit and whip out a quit in a weekend or two.
 The majority of the quilts that I make are L O N G, drawn-out works in progress.
 Just because they magically appear finished for a blog post doesn’t mean they are whipped up over night.

-big circles quilt too.)
-I didn't have enough for a whole quilt, but the colors and prints played together so nicely with the abundance of American Jane fabrics in my stash as well as a few random Denyse Schmidt, Amy Butler, etc. prints.
+This quilt was all about playing with fabric and color.
+It started out with a couple of Freebird charm packs.
+(One of my all time favorite fabric collections.
+I used it in the big circles quilt too.)
+I didn’t have enough for a whole quilt, but the colors and prints played together so nicely with the abundance of American Jane fabrics in my stash as well as a few random Denyse Schmidt, Amy Butler, etc. prints.
 Also I have a thing for color spectrums.
-(I think it comes from visiting Purl Soho - the whole store is so pretty with everything organized by colors.)
-I tried a layout mixing the colors but everything looked muddy - putting the colors together made them sing.
+(I think it comes from visiting Purl Soho – the whole store is so pretty with everything organized by colors.)
+I tried a layout mixing the colors but everything looked muddy – putting the colors together made them sing.
 (Not literally, but you know what I mean.)
 I love it.

 What I’m not sure about is the triangles ‘bleeding’ into the borders.
 It was nice in theory, but the jury is still out about the final result.